 Widely known under several trades names such as Nilo 36** and Invar®*, this grade is a 36% nickel-iron alloy.
-It displays a near zero rate of thermal expansion from about –100 °C up to 200 °C. This is about a tenth of the expansion rate of carbon steels.
-Alloy 36 also shows a high retention of toughness and strength at cryogenic temperatures, making it ideal for a range of low temperature or low expansion applications.
+It displays a near-zero rate of thermal expansion from about –100 °C up to 200 °C. This is about a tenth of the expansion rate of carbon steels.
+Alloy 36 also shows high retention of toughness and strength at cryogenic temperatures, making it ideal for a range of low temperatures or low expansion applications.
 The alloy is perfectly suited to areas where dimensional changes because of temperature must be minimal, such as radio and electronic devices, tooling for aerospace composites, and structural members in precision equipment such as lasers, thermostats, measuring devices, and cryogenic instrumentation.
 Alloy 36 can also be utilized along with a high expansion material to produce mechanical movement with temperature in thermomechanical controls and switchgear.

 Alloy 42 / K94100 / ASTM F30

 A binary nickel-iron containing about 41% nickel.
-This grade displays a low and normally consistent coefficient of thermal expansion across the range 20-300 °C. This enables its application in glass-to-metal or ceramic-to-metal sealing applications and tooling for aerospace composites.
+This grade displays a low and normally consistent coefficient of thermal expansion across the range of 20-300 °C. This enables its application in glass-to-metal or ceramic-to-metal sealing applications and tooling for aerospace composites.
 Alloy 42 also has a coefficient of thermal expansion matched to silicon, and ceramic materials such as beryllia, alumina, and vitreous glass compounds.
-It can be found as a sealing material in semiconductor packages, CRT electron guns, thermostat rods, microelectronic components, electronic tubes, vacuum devices and electric industrial lamps.
+It can be found as a sealing material in semiconductor packages, CRT electron guns, thermostat rods, microelectronic components, electronic tubes, vacuum devices, and electric industrial lamps.

 Alloy 52 / N14052